Wong Kiew Kit's Home Page

 Wahnam Taijiquan Tai Chi Chuan

 If your opponent is big-sized, it may be difficult to push him.
-You can gain a tactical advantage by pushing him, or attacking him an any way, from a side.
+You can gain a tactical advantage by pushing him, or attacking him from a side.
 You must take care to cover him as you move to your favorable position, and unbalance him before you push.
 You should also space yourself well so that you can push from your back leg, and not from your shoulders.
-There are a standard mode and an advanced mode when moving to your opponent’s left side to implement a right push.

 Wahnam Taijiquan Tai Chi Chuan